Energy-Pathways-Group/GLOceanKit/Matlab/WaveVortexModel/Documentation/WebsiteDocumentation/users-guide/nonlinear-flux-operations.md

 will cause the `WVTransform` instance to use the new flux operation.

-## WVNonlinearFluxUnforced
+## WVNonlinearFlux

-The `WVNonlinearFluxUnforced` nonlinear flux operation computes exactly the same flux terms as `BoussinesqSpatial`, but is more computationally efficient and offers additional options for anti-aliasing and damping.
+The `WVNonlinearFlux` nonlinear flux operation computes exactly the same flux terms as `BoussinesqSpatial`, but is more computationally efficient and offers additional options for anti-aliasing and damping.

 ## QGPVE